-Precautions against the COVID-19 pandemic (the "COVID-19 Pandemic")
+Precautions against the COVID-19 pandemic

-As COVID-19 pandemic has been spreading worldwide, the Group has taken a variety of measures to protect the health of our employees which include:
+The COVID-19 pandemic continued most of the time in 2022.
+The Group had taken a variety of measures to protect the health of our employees which include:

-- All employees and visitors entering the office should wear masks; - Measure and register the body temperature of employees and visitors before entering the - Strengthen the disinfection and cleaning of the workplace, including meeting rooms, tables and door handles; - Alcohol-based hand sanitizers have been placed in various locations in the office; - Anyone who or whose family members have been in contact with suspected cases or confirmed cases must immediately notify his/her supervisors and Human Resources Department; and - Allow flexible working hours and work from home arrangements for our staff.
+- Require all employees and visitors entering the office to wear masks; - Strengthen the disinfection and cleaning of the workplace, including meeting rooms, tables and door handles: - Place alcohol-based hand sanitizers in various locations in the office; - Require anyone who or whose family members have been in contact with suspected cases or confirmed cases to immediately notify his/her supervisors and Human Resources Department; and - Allow flexible working hours and work from home arrangements for our staff.